 This breed can be all solid colors, including sorrel, bay, and black.
 No white markings are allowed—otherwise, it is a breed defect.

 3. German Classic Pony

 This tufted-haired little cutie is the German Classic Pony.
-Although this is a relatively new breed creation, developing in 1965, they are scarce today.
+Although this is a relatively new breed creation, developed in 1965, they are scarce today.
 They weren’t even established as a German breed until 2001.

 German Classic Ponies are stout and strong, able to withstand hard labor.
-It is a combination of the Shetland and Scottish Shetland ponies, primarily for moderate work.
+It is a combination of the Shetland and Scottish Shetland ponies, primarily used for moderate work.

 Any coat color is acceptable, but flaxen chestnut is the most prevalent.

 Otherwise known as the Deutsche Reitpony, the German Riding Pony is a graceful, capable creature with attractive features.
 Essentially, people will describe these ponies as miniature versions of their German Warmblood cousins.

 This pony would make a great choice for small or inexperienced riders.
 These equines are quick on their feet, moving with meaning.

 German Riding Ponies can be a multitude of colors, including grullo, perlino, gray, brown, white, palomino, roan, champagne, dun, and buckskin.